risk-first/website/menagerie/Complexity-Risk.md

 Recently, languages such as [Clojure](https://clojure.org) have introduced [persistent collections](https://en.wikipedia.org/wiki/Persistent_data_structure) to circumvent concurrency issues.
 The basic premise is that any time you want to _change_ the contents of a collection, you get given back a _new collection_.
 So, any collection instance is immutable once created.

-The tradeoff is again attendant [Performance Risk](Production-Risk) to mitigate **Complexity Risk**.
+The tradeoff is again attendant [Performance Risk](Production-Risk) to mitigate [Complexity Risk](Complexity-Risk).

 ### Networking / Security

 The last area I want to touch on here is networking.
-There are plenty of **Complexity Risk** perils in _anything_ to do with networked code, chief amongst them being error handling and (again) protocol evolution.
+There are plenty of [Complexity Risk](Complexity-Risk) perils in _anything_ to do with networked code, chief amongst them being error handling and (again) protocol evolution.

 In the case of security considerations, exploits _thrive_ on the complexity of your code, and the weaknesses that occur because of it.
 In particular, Schneier's Law says, never implement your own crypto scheme: